-The Arts and Sciences Alumni (ASC) Society is building a diverse team of passionate alumni who want to mentor students, serve the community and raise awareness of the many great things going on in the College of Arts and Sciences.
+The Arts and Sciences Alumni Society is a diverse team of passionate alumni who want to mentor students, serve the community and raise awareness of the many great things going on in the College of Arts and Sciences.

 We know you have talent and heart.
 You’re a Buckeye!